Boeotian helmet: Use

 The Athenian military expert and author Xenophon particularly recommended the Boeotian helmet for cavalry, saying "...the Boeotian type [of helmet].
 For this not only gives the greatest protection to all the parts above the cuirass, but allows free vision."
 This piece of advice was taken up by Alexander the Great, who equipped his cavalry with this helmet.
 Both the Alexander Sarcophagus and the Alexander Mosaic show cavalrymen of the Ancient Macedonian army wearing Boeotian helmets.
 As a specialised cavalry helmet, its use was not as widespread as some other ancient helmets such as the Corinthian or Phrygian types.

+This helmet continued to be used by the successors of Alexander the Great, likely throughout the Hellenistic world, but is especially evident in the Greco-Bactrian and Indo-Greek kingdoms whose rulers often wore a variant of the helmet on coin depictions.
+This was a very unusual and rare practice as most Hellenistic kings were shown wearing only the royal diadems on their coins.

-The helmet was used by Roman citizen cavalry in the Republican period.
+The helmet was also used by Roman citizen cavalry in the Republican period.
 On the altar of Gnaeus Domitius Ahenobarbus (a consul in 122 BC), a Roman cavalryman is depicted wearing it with the later more conical skull and furnished with a falling horsehair plume.

 The naming conventions and typology of ancient helmets are largely of modern origin and do not reflect contemporary usage.
 The term "Boeotian helmet", however, is an exception since it was employed by Xenophon and is therefore of contemporary usage.
 Another piece of martial equipment linked to the region of Boeotia is the Boeotian shield; however, no surviving examples have been found, and its association with the region is largely through depictions on local coinage.